 Made up of 115 islands in the Indian Ocean, the Seychelles are a beach lover’s paradise.
-Every anse (Creole for 'bay') reveals yet another sugar-white beach, backed by lush tropical jungle and lapped by crystal-clear waters.
+Every anse (Creole for 'beach') reveals yet another stretch of sugar-white sand, backed by lush tropical jungle and lapped by crystal-clear waters.

 Wildlife lovers and birdwatchers will adore the Seychelles.
 The islands are home to the world’s smallest frog and and some of its biggest tortoises, as well as 12 endemic species of birds.

 You can spot the Gardiner’s tree frog on the Morne Seychellois hiking trail on Mahé.
 Its green-to-brown skin shows a distinctive dark band extending from its mouth, but your eyesight will need to be good: it is only 11mm long.

 Thankfully, the giant Aldabra tortoises are easier to spot.
 Every hotel, restaurant and distillery on the islands seem to keep them as pets, but you can find them living in the wild on North Island, Cousin Island and Curieuse Island and, of course, Aldabra atoll, where they originate from.